Redy1908/Navigo/README.md

 ```

 Then use the `2D Pose Estimate` tool to set the robot's initial position and orientation on the map.
-(Align thre green arerow to the robot's red arrow)
+(Align thre green arrow to the robot's red arrow)

 Then you can use the `2D Nav Goal` tool to set a goal position for the robot.